arangodb/docs/3.6/oasis/oasisctl-getting-started.md

 this is where the update command comes in.
 You can use update to change or update a number of things including updating the groups, policies, and roles for user access control.
-You can also update some of your deployment information or, for our situation, add an IP Whitelist if you didn’t add one during creation.
+You can also update some of your deployment information or, for our situation, add an IP Allowlist if you didn’t add one during creation.

 There are, of course, many options available and it is always recommended to